X

 Why we support the Women In Finance Charter

 The Women in Finance Charter reflects Unividual’s aspiration to see gender balance across financial services firms.
 Those signing up to the Charter commit to working together to build a balanced and fair industry and pledge to be the best businesses in the sector.
 In signing up to the Charter, Lewis Baxter, London Financial Planner and Director of Unividual said: “We set ourselves the target of ensuring, as a minimum, 33.3% of our senior management team is made up of women by January 2021.
 We are delighted and proud to confirm we achieved this target well in advance of our target date.
 Our aim is to now ensure we maintain this minimum representation on our senior management team moving forward and continue to increase our gender diversity in other areas of the business.
 We are still yet to have our first female financial adviser.
 This is something we have been focusing on since the launch of our in-house financial planning school, Unicademy.
-It can take 3 years for an employee to train up and we are confident we will have our first female financial adviser by the end of 2023.”
+It can take 3 years for an employee to train up and we are striving to support the women in Unicademy so that one day we have our first female financial adviser.”

 Meet Cherise, studying her Diploma in Financial Planning